fsr-de/docs/rules_of_procedure-general_meeting.md

 *This translation is for information purposes only and is not legally binding.*

-These rules of procedure were adopted by the general assembly on xx.xx.xxxx.
+These rules of procedure were adopted by the general assembly on 03.05.2021.

 ## § 1 Scope